DB2-Samples/db2jupyter/README.md

 %sql SELECT LASTNAME FROM EMPLOYEE WHERE EMPNO=:empno
 ```

-For more documentation and examples, see the Db2 Jupyter Tutorial or sign-up for a free [Db2 proof of technology](https://www.ibm.com/cloud/garage/tutorials/ibm-db2-local/modern-application-development-with-db-2) that contains the code from this GitHub repository.
+For more documentation and examples, see the Db2 Jupyter Tutorial or sign-up for a free [Db2 Proof of Technology](https://www.ibm.com/cloud/garage/tutorials/ibm-db2-local/modern-application-development-with-db-2) that contains the code from this GitHub repository.
+Additional details on Db2 features and functions can be found on the [Db2 Advanced Enterprise Edition](https://www.ibm.com/products/db2-database) site.